PaplomatasP/AutoLDLStack-/Readme.md

 ---
-title: "AutoLDLStack: A Guide to Stacking Models for LDL Prediction"
+ "AutoLDLStack: A Guide to Stacking Models for LDL Prediction"
 author: "AutoLDLStack Team"
 output:
   github_document: